NonceGeek/SVG-NFT-In-Move/README.md

     draw a rect in svg.

-- Impl an loot-live example in svg-nft:
+- Impl an loot-like example in svg-nft:

   > https://github.com/WeLightProject/SVG-NFT-in-Move/tree/main/contracts/svg-nft